Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from SE Perspectives

-\textbf{C. Combined with Traditional Static Bug Detection.} Some researchers have combined LLM-based agents with traditional static checking techniques to improve their static bug detection capability.
-For example, LLIFT~\cite{LLIFT} is an LLM-assisted Use-Before-Initialization (UBI) bug detection tool.
-Based on undecided bugs reported by the powerful static analysis tool UBITect, LLIFT further leverages the capability of LLMs in code comprehension and summarization to identify UBI bugs in the Linux kernel.
-However, LLMs have the inherent limitation in accepting and understanding long input context (\eg{} numerous functions in the Linux kernel) as well as the hallucination and stochasticity issues.
-LLIFT addresses these issues by augmenting the basic LLM with some agentic techniques.
-For example, instead of flooding the LLMs with all possible related code, it only responds to the LLM's demand for specific function definitions through static analysis, achieving a balance between context length and information completeness.
-Besides, it employs in-context learning, task decomposition, self-validation, and majority voting strategies to further alleviate hallucination and stochasticity and guarantee detection accuracy.
-This framework identifies 13 UBI bugs from 1,000 potential UBI bug instances reported by UBITect~\cite{zhai2020ubitect}, with a precision rate of 50\%.
-E\&V~\cite{EV} is an agent designed for conducting static analysis of code in the Linux kernel.
-The high-level workflow of E\&V is a loop of employing an LLM-based agent for static analysis through pseudo-code execution, verifying the output of pseudo-code, and providing feedback for re-analysis.
-To avoid fact hallucination caused by missing necessary code snippets (\eg{} caller and callee functions in inter-procedural analysis), a source code retrieval component is introduced to fetch needed functions or structures through traditional static analysis tools (\eg{} Clang~\cite{Clang}).
-E\&V has been evaluated against 170 Linux Kernel bugs and correctly pinpointed the blamed function in 81.2\% of the cases.
-IRIS~\cite{IRIS} is an agent augmented with CodeQL (a static analysis tool)~\cite{avgustinov2016ql} for vulnerability detection.
+\headt{Combined with Traditional Static Bug Detection.} Some researchers have combined LLM-based agents with traditional static checking techniques to improve their static bug detection capability. \junwei{\junweim{LLift}~\cite{LLIFT} is an agent framework for detecting Use-Before-Initialization (UBI) bug in Linux kernel, which is built on traditional UBI detection tool UBItect~\cite{zhai2020ubitect}.
+UBITect uses a two-stage pipeline: first, it performs flow-sensitive but path-insensitive static analysis to identify potential UBI bugs, which is fast but imprecise.
+In the second stage, symbolic execution filters out false positives by exploring feasible paths, but 40\% of the bugs are discarded due to time or memory limits.
+Based on these undecided bugs reported, \junweim{LLift} utilizes agents to identify potential initializers for a suspicious variable from a bug report, extract post-conditions for each initializer, and summarize the initialization status of the variable based on these initializers.
+Variables without any initializer that must initialize them are potential vulnerabilities.
+E\&V~\cite{EV} is an agent designed to perform a static analysis of the Linux kernel code.
+The workflow of E\&V is a loop of employing an LLM-based agent for static analysis through pseudo-code execution, verifying the output of pseudo-code, and providing feedback for reanalysis.
+To mitigate hallucinations from missing necessary code (\eg{} inter-procedural call graphs), it retrieves required functions via traditional static analysis tools (\eg{} Clang~\cite{Clang}).} IRIS~\cite{IRIS} is an agent augmented with CodeQL (a static analysis tool)~\cite{avgustinov2016ql} for vulnerability detection.
 IRIS first utilizes CodeQL to extract candidate APIs in the given repository.
 Then, it labels these APIs as potential sources or sinks of the given vulnerability via querying the LLM-based agent, which will be further handed over to CodeQL for detecting vulnerable paths.
-The final verdict is achieved by prompting the LLM agent to analyze the vulnerable paths and surrounding code of the source and sink.
+The final verdict is achieved by prompting the LLM agent to analyze the vulnerable paths and the surrounding code of the source and sink. \junwei{LLM4DFA~\cite{LLM4DFA} is a multi-agent system that employs data flow analysis to pinpoint dataflow-related bugs (\eg{} divide-by-zero bugs and cross-site-scripting bugs).
+The process unfolds in three stages: initially, it synthesizes scripts to extract sources and sinks from code using a parsing library (\ie{} tree-sitter~\cite {tree-sitter}).
+Then, the summarizer agent discerns dataflow facts within functions via few-shot learning and CoT prompting.
+Finally, the agent generates scripts to validate the dataflow facts against path conditions by invoking an SMT solver~\cite{Z3SMT}.
+The extraction and validation scripts are both refined by the agent through self-evaluation.}